-The median annual wage for massage therapists was $35,970 in May 2012.
+The median annual wage for massage therapists was $46,910 in May 2021.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
-The lowest 10 percent earned less than $18,420, and the top 10 percent earned more than $70,140.
+The lowest 10 percent earned less than $24,450, and the highest 10 percent earned more than $77,600.

 For more information about careers in massage therapy, visit

-For more information on national testing and national certification, visit
+For more information about national testing and national certification, visit